Ninpuu Sentai Hurricaneger: Space-Ninja Group Jakanja

+Space-Ninja Corps

+The Space-Ninja Corps (宇宙忍軍団, Uchūnin Gundan) are Chunin level space ninja that serve under the Seven Darkness Lancers.

 Alien Ninja Corps

-The Alien Ninja Corpse are a group of ninjas that are led by Wendinu and are modeled after animals and plant life.
+The Alien Ninja Corps are a group of ninjas that are led by Wendinu and are modeled after animals and plant life.

 Puppet Ninja Corps

 The Puppet Ninja Corps are a group of robotic ninjas that are created by Sargain resemble organic/inorganic hybrids.

 Masked Ninja Corps

 The Masked Ninja Corps are a group of ninjas led by Sataraku who wear masks, are inspired by body parts, and have side-jobs when not being in use.

 Fan Ninja Corps

 The Fan Ninja Corps are a group of mythical beast-themed ninjas that are led by Sandaaru.
+They are more mythical beasts than ninjas.